 On June 1 Tencent-backed payments service provider Yeahka debuted in Hong Kong, raising HK$1.53 billion (US$197.3 million).
-The IPO was oversubscribed 60 times.
+The IPO was oversubscribed more than 600 times.
 Yeahka's IPO follows the company posting its first net profit in 2019 of RMB 84.7 million (US$11.9 million), a big improvement over its loss of RMB 182.8 million a year earlier.

 According to its IPO filing in Nov.
 2019, Yeahka is China's No. 2 non-bank independent QR code payment service provider, with a 12% market share.
 Yeahka says that it supports payments from 500 digital wallet providers.
 The company plans to help merchants on its platform accept payments in China's central bank digital currency, its chief strategy officer Helen Zhou told The South China Morning Post.

 One June 5 Chinese gaming giant NetEase reportedly raised roughly HK$21 billion ($2.7 billion) for its planned June 11 secondary share listing in Hong Kong.
 NetEase, which is China's second largest gaming firm after Tencent, priced 171 million new shares at HK$123 each, Bloomberg reported, which equated to a 2% discount to its June 4 Nasdaq closing price.
 The international tranche was more than 10 times oversubscribed by investors including sovereign wealth funds and long-only funds.
 The IPO also attracted participation from investors based in China.